 Beaverton, Salem teams also earn prizes

-Salem - Five students from St. Helens High School took home first-place honors and $500 for their video "Flashbacks," which promotes young worker safety and health.
+Salem, OR — Five students from St. Helens High School took home first-place honors and $500 for their video "Flashbacks," which promotes young worker safety and health.
 The video, created by Michael Norris, Shawn Vielmetti, Colton Sundell, David Bair, and Hunter Ogle, tells the story of a supervisor remembering safety mistakes in his past.
 St. Helens High School also won a matching amount of prize money.